Joint Background-Anomaly-Noise Decomposition for Robust Hyperspectral Anomaly Detection via Constrained Convex Optimization: Experiments

 \subsubsection{Case 2 (Gaussian noise)}

-Tables~\ref{tab:AUCs} and~\ref{tab:SERs} show that GRX, RPCA-RX, and LSDM-MoG have worse AUC and SER values than those of the results in Case 1 for all datasets.
-In contrast, the other methods (including, interestingly, those designed without explicit consideration of noise) have little change in their values.
-LRX, 2S-GLRT, and CRD use the surrounding pixels of the test pixel as a dictionary, and RGAE and GTVLRR include graph regularization in their objective functions.
-Therefore, methods designed to handle such spatial information may be robust to Gaussian noise.
-On the other hand, the proposed method achieved overall superior AUC and SER values because the second constraint in Prob.~\eqref{eq:proposed-optimization-problem} allows estimating the anomaly and background parts simultaneously while eliminating Gaussian noise.
-In particular, the proposed method using HTV, SSTV, or HSSTV performs better than the proposed method using the nuclear norm.
+Table~\ref{tab:AUCs_Case2} summarizes the three types of AUC values for all detectors across each dataset in Case 2.
+These results indicate that the detection performances of GRX and LSDM-MoG degraded across all datasets relative to Case 1.
+While ADLR maintained stable detection performance, it failed in background suppression.
+This is because the unmixing process, used as a preprocessing step for noise reduction, tends to assimilate subtle spectral signatures of anomalies into the background, leading to a loss of discriminability.
+In contrast, the other existing methods (including, interestingly, those designed without explicit consideration of noise) exhibited minimal changes in their performance.
+Most of these methods are designed to explicitly exploit spatial information, which likely mitigates the impact of Gaussian noise.
+The proposed method achieved overall superior three types of AUC values because the second constraint in Prob.~\eqref{eq:proposed-optimization-problem} allows estimating the anomaly and background parts simultaneously while eliminating Gaussian noise.
+Among the variants, the proposed method using HTV achieved the best performance in almost all datasets.

-Fig.~\ref{fig:DetectionMap_2} and~\ref{fig:semiROCs} (b) show the detection maps and ROC curves for Texas Coast generated by all the detectors, respectively.
-The detection maps generated by GRX, RPCA-RX, and LSDM-MoG are noisy and the probability of detection for these methods is low.
-In contrast, anomalies can be clearly identified from the detection maps generated by other methods.
-Among them, the proposed method using HTV detected the anomalies while suppressing the most background.
+Figs.~\ref{fig:DetectionMap_pavia}(b) and~\ref{fig:semiROCs}(b) show the detection maps and 3D-ROC curves for Pavia Centre in Case 2 generated by all the detectors, respectively.
+The detection maps generated by ADLR and LSDM-MoG are noisy and the probability of detection for these methods is low.
+In contrast, the detection maps generated by the other methods are similar to those in Case 1, and their 3D-ROC curves remain almost unchanged, indicating a certain degree of robustness to Gaussian noise.